Val1806/Jordao_Platform/README.md

 To modify the data of an entry in a table, here is the procedure to follow:

-Select the line whose information you want to edit.
+- Select the line whose information you want to edit.

-Click on the button "Edit” above the table to be redirected to the edit form.
+- Click on the button "***Edit***" above the table to be redirected to the edit form.

-The fields will be pre-populated with the row's current information.
+- The fields will be pre-populated with the row's current information.
 Change the information you want simply by editing the form fields.

-Once the changes are made, click on the button “Save Changes” to save your changes, then “Yes”.
-If you want to stay on the edit form, click “No”.
+- Once the changes are made, click on the button “***Save Changes***” to save your changes, then “Yes”.
+If you want to stay on the edit form, click “***No***”.
-If everything is correct, you will see a popup with the message “Changes saved successfully”.
+If everything is correct, you will see a popup with the message “***Changes saved successfully***”.
 Otherwise, a popup with a message telling you the nature of the error will be displayed.
-If you ever want to cancel a modification in progress, click on the button “Cancel”, then “Yes”.
-If you want to stay on the edit form, click “No”.
+If you ever want to cancel a modification in progress, click on the button “***Cancel***”, then “***Yes***”.
+If you want to stay on the edit form, click “***No***”.

+>[!NOTE]
-(Note of 02/08/2024 - For certain tables, the editing functionalities are deliberately disabled, the logic behind not yet being developed because the editing of certain information has too significant an impact on other tables - Product notably)
+> \[02/08/2024] For certain tables, the editing functionalities are deliberately disabled, the logic behind not yet being developed because the editing of certain information has too significant an impact on other tables - ***Product*** notably.